Salmon struggle to spawn amid record-setting drought, with hundreds dead in B.C. | CBC News

 The situation has scientists and salmon watchers concerned.

-The Pacific Salmon Commission initially projected a return of 9.8 million fish this year.
+The Pacific Salmon Commission initially projected a return of 9.8 million fish to the Fraser River this year.
 By August, predictions were reduced to 5.5 million.
 This was readjusted again, on Sept.
 28, to 6.8 million.

 There were record-low rainfalls in September, and dry weather and heat has continued into October, a month known for rain.
 For some migrating salmon, that lack of moisture is proving deadly.